-The OHSU Joseph B. Trainer (JBT) Health and Wellness Center offers many types of services for OHSU students, postdoctoral fellows and adult dependents on the Student Health Insurance Plan.
+The Student Health and Wellness Center offers many types of services for OHSU students, postdoctoral fellows and their adult dependents on the Student Health Insurance Plan.
 Some services offered include routine primary and preventive care services, in addition to behavioral health services including counseling and crisis support.
-There is no charge to visit a JBT Health and Wellness Center provider or nurse.
-JBT is located in the lower level of Baird Hall and can be reached at 503-494-8665.
+There is no charge to visit a Student Health and Wellness Center provider or nurse.
+The Student Health and Wellness Center is located in the lower level of Baird Hall and can be reached at 503-494-8665.

 The Employee Assistance Program (EAP) is available to all benefit-eligible employees and their dependents, regardless of medical plan enrollment.
 The EAP provides you and eligible members of your household 24/7 access to confidential counseling, as well as other services; the most commonly used benefit of the EAP is three free face-to-face visits (no copay or other out of pocket cost to you) with a counselor for you and/or your dependents.
 Other services includes a 24-hour crisis line, legal consultations, and more.